willforsyth/willforsyth.github.io/dev/_posts/2016-11-25-UX-prototype-framer.md

  Experiments with creating user interaction prototypes with framer.js.
 ---

 When designing interfaces its hard to explain how you want the user interactions to look.
 Step in [framer](https://framerjs.com/), it uses [coffeescript](http://coffeescript.org/) and the Framer Api to allow for prototypes to be coded using javascript.
+This is a useful [resource](http://www.whoishostingthis.com/resources/coffeescript/) to get up to speed on coffee script.
 I have only just started playing around with it and it seems very powerful.
 Here are some examples of what you can do.

 ### Navigation prototype